 Pagans are much more open-minded about sexuality in general.
 They view sexuality as a personal choice and would be personally responsible for choices such as practicing safe sex, using birth control, and adult consent.

 Author, Ame Vanorio, is a lifelong pagan, an environmental educator, and a licensed wildlife rehabilitator.
 Ame writes about honoring nature, animal spirit guides, crystals, and holidays.
-She also does our social media pages.
-Check us out on Facebook and Pinterest.

 The ancient Celtic calendar is based on a lunar schedule and contains thirteen months in the year.
 In modern paganism, we united the lunar phases with the Gregorian calendar to give us a definitive time period.